GitHub Tutorial

 - Option 2: Use the trestlebot container image

-- Option 1: Clone the trestle-bot repo to your local workstation and run
+- Option 1: Clone the trestle-bot repo to a local workstation and run

 2. Set Permissions for GitHub Actions